10/05/2023

 STILL SKEPTICAL?

 Don't worry, most skin types will never have a reaction to squalane.
-It can be worn in the morning and evening routine, you can mix it with makeup and you don't have to be afraid that you will get greasy faster with it.
+It can be applied in the morning and evening routine, you can mix it with makeup and you don't have to be afraid that you will get oily faster with it.
 Moreover, over time, you will notice a beautiful skin glow, firmer skin and a calmer complexion.
 Try it in L'ADRIA REJUVENATING OIL .